Betta fish are among the most beautiful species of fish and they look beautiful in an aquarium.

 The bubble nest is usually built with air bubbles and saliva from the male.
 It may take the fish 12 to 24 hours to build it.
 The size and shape depend on the fish’s choice and preference.
 Hence the bubble nest varies from one fish to another.

 After building the nest, the male will signal to the female to inspect the nest.
-If she feels it is okay, she will start the courtship.
+If she approves she will start the courtship.
 Otherwise, she will swim away or destroy the nest.

 Should she stay, the male will move close to her and swim around her.
 The pair will swim closely together.
 The male may start chasing the female and may flare his fins at her.

-This act may last for a few minutes and may take up to three hours.
-When the female is ready, she will let the male know, then he will move close to her, turn her and wrap his body around her.
+This act may last for a few minutes or may take up to three hours.
+When the female is ready, she will let the male know, then he will move close to her, turn her, and wrap his body around her.

 How Do You Know if the Fish Are Ready?

 The male betta fish is territorial; hence he will chase away any other fish around him.
-He can only live alone in an aquarium or with a female introduced just for mating.
+Because male betta fish are territorial they should live alone in an aquarium or with a female introduced only for mating.

-For effective breeding, it is better to have a separate tank just for breeding.
+For effective breeding, it is better to have a separate tank that is used just for breeding.
 When the fish are ready for breeding, you put them in the tank, and after the process, you return them to their initial home.
-But that must be done only when both fish are ready for mating.
+But this must be done only when both fish are ready for mating.
 So, how do you know when they are ready?

 There are clear physical signs that will let you know when your fish are ready for mating.
 The color of the male betta will deepen if he sees a female and is ready to mate with her.